Jay-flow/flow-react-cli/README.md

 This package needs your help.

-please write about the code and if you have a better code, please revise it and contribute.
+Please write about the code and if you have a better code, please revise it and contribute.

-It would be very helpful if you write down the development of functions or bugs on the [issue](https://github.com/Jay-flow/flow-react-cli/issues).
+Please upload the idea or bug for package function development on the [issue](https://github.com/Jay-flow/flow-react-cli/issues).

 I like all discussions related to development because I am in a learning position.

 If you have any further questions or need to contact me, please email kimpetro153@gmail.com.

+**Thank you for using my package and for your interest.**